 Environmental consequences of rising milk consumption in Asia

-In many Asian countries demand for dairy products has grown substantially in response to marketing by food companies and wider cultural change [15].
+In many Asian countries demand for dairy products has grown substantially in response to marketing by food companies and wider cultural change [Pingali 2007) 15].
 Newborn humans are able to metabolize lactose, but the production of lactase, the enzyme that digests lactose, falls dramatically post-weaning, especially in populations that do not traditionally consume dairy products; lactose-intolerance is widespread in these populations.
 Humans can develop tolerance to milk proteins, however, by habitually drinking milk or consuming dairy products during childhood.
 Consumption of dairy products among China’s 1.3 billion residents may increase rapidly if lactose intolerance does not remain a culturally maintained norm.
 The consequences of changes in land use to accommodate more dairy cattle and support infrastructure for an expanded industry could be manifold: greater emissions of methane and nitrous oxide, greenhouse gases associated with cattle [16, 17], further clearance of tropical forests to grow food for cattle, loss or changes in composition and structure of natural vegetation, and intensification of inputs and reduced water quality [16].

+Pingali, P. (2007) Westernization of Asian diets and the transformation of food systems: implications for research and policy.
+Food Policy 3 281-298.

 New greenhouse gases